 Secret #1: Help Your Organization Have Some of Your Indirect Costs Covered

-Maybe you are helping a small nonprofit or local government that has never had their indirect costs covered as part of their federal grants before.
-Or maybe, they were intimidated by the daunting task of creating and negotiating an indirect cost rate.
+Maybe you are helping a small nonprofit or local government that has never had its indirect costs covered as part of its federal grants before.

 Now there is an “easy, peasy” way for the federal government to cover some of their fair share of support services for the federal award.

-This new low rate makes funding agencies happy because it keeps indirect costs from spiraling out of control, and makes non-federal entities happy because it’s an easy method to get some of their costs covered without all the work of negotiating and indirect cost rate.
+And it and makes non-federal entities happy because it’s an easy method to get some of their costs covered without all the work of negotiating an indirect cost rate with its cognizant agency for indirect costs.

-With this method, your organization can be reimbursed for indirect costs as the rate of ten percent of your Modified Total Direct Costs (MTDC) and no indirect cost proposal needs to be submitted, it can be used indefinitely.
+With this method, your organization can be reimbursed for indirect costs at the rate of ten percent of your Modified Total Direct Costs (MTDC) with no indirect cost proposal necessary.

 Secret #2: How to Have Your Program Get More Support